Bumping the version of an existing project¶

 conf_py = docs/conf.py

-, which are updated to the specified new versions.<<QUBE_NO_BUMP>>
+All files, which are whitelisted are searched for patterns matching X.X.X, which are updated to the specified new versions.

 [bumpversion_files_blacklisted]